I am a very active person and I enjoy playing with my little one (four years old) and walking our lovely dog.

 I spend a lot of time creatively writing, and have done so for as long as I can remember.
 I very much enjoy reading too, in particular thrillers and fantasy novels.
-I'm also an avid film watcher and keep up-to-date with new releases.

 It may sound quite odd, but I love to clean, and have worked as a domestic cleaner in the past.
 So I am more than willing to do any necessary housework or chores, including gardening!